diplopito/Phalcon-Upgrade-Adviser/README.md

-# phalconUpgrader
-Console application that indexes all PHP files in a Phalcon application and returns a log with all the classes that need to be changed in order to upgrade from version 3.x to 4.x.
-Can be used to check a single file as well.
+# Phalcon Upgrade Adviser (Unofficial)
+This console application aims to smooth the upgrade process from Phalcon 3.x to 4.x by indexing all the PHP files in a project and listing all the Phalcon classes that must be changed per file.
+It is a _proactive_ approach: rather than bumping from error to error, it helps the developer to make (hopefully) all the changes necessary before running the app.
+It can be used along the upgrade process to follow up all the pending tasks; at the end, there should be no 3.x classes listed in the log file.

+The Adviser is a companion to the [Official Phalcon upgrade guide](https://github.com/phalcon/docs/blob/4.0/en/upgrade.md): whenever the log points to a _renamed_ class, it is recommendable to check the guide to know exactly what has to be changed.

 ## Requirements
-- Phalcon 3.x or 4.x;
+- Phalcon 4.x;
-- PHP 5.6, 7.x

 ## Usage
 - Open a terminal window;